angarsky/diveintopython/learn/file_handling/directories.md

 ### Example 1: Create a New Directory

-To create a new directory using the OS module, we can use the `os.mkdir()` function.
+To make a directory using the OS module, we can use the `os.mkdir()` function.
 Here's an example:

 ```python
 import os